rbw/pysnow/README.rst

 In short, the new version introduces the concept of **resources**, which enables a natural interaction with any ServiceNow API and changes how requests are performed, while providing an improved response interface.

-Also, the documentation has been reworked and covers only version 0.6.
+Also, the documentation has been reworked and covers only version 0.6 and later.
 If you're not interested in switching, that's OK, `The old documentation <http://pysnow.readthedocs.io/en/0.5.2>`_ is still available.